 Without an effective way to redistribute the warmer ceiling air to the floor, the heating system must produce enough hot air to fill the entire space such that the lowest level of the strata receives sufficient heat for comfort.
+And since the thermostat is located near the floor the controls are biased to overheat the upper regions of the room.
 In cooling situations, more air must be chilled to overcome sultry zones.

-- Shorter HVAC lifespans from excessive runtime
+· Shorter HVAC lifespans from excessive runtime

-- Shorter lighting lifespans as they cannot dissipate heat
+· Shorter lighting lifespans as they cannot dissipate heat

 How Can Air Be Effectively Destratified?

-- Increased worker focus and productivity
+· Increased worker focus and productivity

-- Increased HVAC and lighting system longevity
+· Increased HVAC and lighting system longevity

-- Smaller carbon footprint
+· Smaller carbon footprint

-- An additional factor in LEEDS certification
+· An additional factor in LEED certification

 With Airius destratification fans in place, the natural but expensive issues of stratified air in conditioned spaces can be conquered.
-Once destratified, indoor spaces remain pleasant, workers keep focus and operational/maintenance costs drop, while nature receives a break, too.
+Once destratified, indoor spaces remain pleasant, workers keep focus, and operational/maintenance costs drop, while nature receives a break, too.